-Clinician Royal Veterinary College Derbyshire, England, United Kingdom
+Clinician and PhD Student Royal Veterinary College London, England, United Kingdom

 Presentation Description / Summary: The talk will aim to introduce background knowledge (from rat and other animal models) of intestinal phosphorus handling: liberation and absorption.
 Then outline recent research work that has shown similar mechanisms to exist in the cat.
 This includes the presence of intestinal alkaline phosphatase and active transportation, using sodium-phosphate cotransporters.
 Lastly, we will consider how these enactors of phosphorus liberation/absorption might be manipulated to reduce intestinal phosphorus uptake and potentially benefit renal health.